pbs-plus/pbs-plus/README.md

 To install PBS Plus:
 ### PBS Plus
 - Install the `.deb` package in the release and install it in your Proxmox Backup Server machine.
+- Edit `/etc/proxmox-backup/pbs-plus/pbs-plus.env` and add the following required environment variables:
+  - `PBS_PLUS_HOSTNAME`: server's hostname/FQDN for mTLS certificate
+- Restart the `pbs-plus` service so it reads the env vars and initializes:
+  - `systemctl restart pbs-plus`
 - This will "mount" a new self-signed certificate (and custom JS files) on top of the current one.
 It gets "unmounted" whenever `pbs-plus` service is stopped.
 - When upgrading your `proxmox-backup-server`, don't forget to stop the `pbs-plus` service first before doing so.
 - You should see a modified Web UI on `https://<pbs>:8007` if installation was successful.